avoy18/petitioner/readme.txt

 * New fields
     * Keep me anonymous field + allow editing "Anonymous" under Settings -> Labels
     * Newsletter opt-in field
+    * BCC me field
 * Bug fixes and UI improvements
+    * Improved email headers security
+    * Fixed a division by zero error flagged by one of the users
+    * Cleaned up the styling in the admin

 = 0.6.2 =
 * Allow passing images to the petition letter